danielnjama/mongo-DB/README.md

    - Ideal for applications with complex relationships.
    - **Use Cases**: Social networks, fraud detection, recommendation engines.
    - **Examples**: Neo4j, ArangoDB, Amazon Neptune.

+# MongoDB Terminologies

+This document provides definitions of popular MongoDB terminologies to help understand key concepts used in MongoDB databases.

+## Key MongoDB Terminologies

+### General Terms

+- **Database**: A container for collections in MongoDB.
+Each MongoDB deployment can host multiple databases, each storing related collections.

+- **Collection**: A grouping of documents within a database, similar to a table in relational databases.
+Collections hold documents in a JSON-like format and have a flexible schema, meaning documents can vary in structure.

+- **Document**: The fundamental data unit in MongoDB, stored as a BSON (Binary JSON) object.
+Documents are similar to rows in relational databases but can contain nested fields and arrays, offering a more dynamic structure.

+- **Field**: A key-value pair in a document, similar to a column in a relational database.
+Fields in MongoDB are flexible and do not have to be consistent across all documents in a collection.

+---

+### Data Model Terms

+- **Schema-less**: MongoDB is schema-less, meaning documents in a collection do not need to follow a fixed schema.
+Fields can vary between documents, offering flexibility for different data types and structures.

+- **BSON (Binary JSON)**: The format MongoDB uses to store documents.
+BSON is similar to JSON but optimized for data storage and transfer, supporting additional data types like dates and binary data.

+- **Embedded Document**: A document stored within another document.
+Embedded documents allow for hierarchical data storage, which can improve read performance and make data models more intuitive.

+- **Array**: A data type in MongoDB that stores multiple values in a single field, such as a list of items.
+Arrays allow documents to store more complex and related data within a single record.

+---

+### Indexing and Query Terms

+- **Index**: A data structure that improves query performance by allowing MongoDB to quickly locate documents within a collection.
+Indexes can be created on one or more fields in a document.

+- **Compound Index**: An index on multiple fields in a collection, used to support queries that filter or sort by multiple fields.

+- **Aggregation**: A MongoDB feature used to process data and return computed results.
+Aggregation operations include filtering, grouping, and calculating values, similar to SQL aggregation functions.

+- **Pipeline**: A series of aggregation stages in MongoDB.
+Each stage performs an operation on the data, passing the results to the next stage.

+---

+### Data Management Terms

+- **Replication**: The process of synchronizing data across multiple servers to ensure data redundancy and availability.
+MongoDB uses **Replica Sets** for replication.

+- **Replica Set**: A group of MongoDB servers that maintain the same data.
+A replica set has a primary node (handles write operations) and secondary nodes (replicate data from the primary), ensuring data availability and redundancy.

+- **Sharding**: A method for distributing data across multiple servers (or shards) to scale horizontally.
+MongoDB uses a **Shard Key** to divide data among shards.

+- **Shard Key**: A field or set of fields used to determine how data is distributed across shards in a sharded MongoDB cluster.

+---

+### Security Terms

+- **Authentication**: The process of verifying the identity of users attempting to access MongoDB.
+MongoDB supports various authentication mechanisms, including username and password.

+- **Authorization**: The process of defining which actions a user can perform in MongoDB after they are authenticated.
+MongoDB uses Role-Based Access Control (RBAC) for authorization.

+- **Role-Based Access Control (RBAC)**: A security model in MongoDB where users are assigned roles, and each role grants specific permissions on databases and collections.

+---

+### Performance and Maintenance Terms

+- **Profiler**: A MongoDB tool for analyzing database operations, such as queries and writes, to identify and optimize slow operations.

+- **Cursor**: An object used to iterate over the results of a query.
+Cursors allow MongoDB to handle large datasets by returning results in batches.

+- **Log Rotation**: The process of archiving old MongoDB logs and creating new logs to manage log size and improve performance.

+- **Snapshot**: A backup technique that captures the state of the database at a specific point in time, often used for backups in production environments.

+---

+### Advanced Terms

+- **MongoDB Atlas**: A cloud-based, fully managed MongoDB service that offers automated backups, monitoring, scaling, and security features.

+- **mongod**: The primary daemon process for MongoDB, responsible for managing data storage, accepting connections, and performing operations.

+- **mongos**: A routing service used in sharded MongoDB clusters to route queries to the appropriate shard based on the shard key.

+- **WiredTiger**: The default storage engine for MongoDB since version 3.2.
+WiredTiger offers efficient storage management and supports features like compression and concurrency control.

+This list covers the essential MongoDB terminology, providing a foundation for understanding MongoDB databases and their management.

 ## Advantages of NoSQL Databases